Passphrase: Ledger’s Advanced Security Feature

 Can I use a passphrase on my Ledger device?

 Another option is to link a passphrase of your choosing to a secondary PIN code.
 When choosing this option, you would first create a passphrase directly on your Ledger device.
-After having done so, you would be able to choose a secondary PIN code for your Ledger device.
-After this, each time you turn on your device, you could choose between entering your normal PIN code or your secondary PIN code.
-If you would enter your secondary PIN code, your accounts hidden behind a passphrase would be accessible.
+After having done so, you will be able to choose a secondary PIN code for your Ledger device.
+After this, each time you turn on your device, you can choose between entering your normal PIN code or your secondary PIN code.
+If you would enter your secondary PIN code, your accounts hidden behind a passphrase will be accessible.

 For example: